ProductBuilders/productbuilders/README.md

 ## How to Contribute

 We welcome contributions from the community!
-Whether it's adding new content, fixing typos, or improving existing material, your help is appreciated.
+Whether it's adding new content, fixing typos, or sharing your experience building products without code, your help is appreciated.

 See our [Contribution Guide](https://productbuilders.netlify.app/contribute) for detailed instructions.